-DreamHost tend to compete more at the small-to-medium site level, and, when it comes to WordPress, they really knows their stuff — partly because, for as long as I can remember, they’ve been actively contributing to the development of WordPress itself.
+DreamHost tends to compete more at the small-to-medium site level, and, when it comes to WordPress, they really know their stuff — partly because, for as long as I can remember, they’ve been actively contributing to the development of WordPress itself.

 When I was first starting out in web design (a good few years ago now), I explained to someone that all I really wanted was to host my sites with an upstanding company offering affordable hosting services and excellent support: The recommendation I received was DreamHost, and I still, to this day, think they’re one of the best all-rounders in the industry.
 What’s more, with services from just $7.95 a month to host as many sites as you like, they’re also one of the cheapest.

 Because of their transparency, honesty (they never bombard you with gimmicks or up-sells, etc) and extremely fast and capable support, whenever I’m developing a new idea for a website or just wanting to generally host a new idea, DreamHost are almost always my first port of call.

 In addition, unlike many of the other hosts out there, they also offer a pretty staggering 97-day money back guarantee — which just goes to show how confident they are in their services!